 4. Gas Buddy

-So, how does one adult drive 5,300 miles with 2 kids and not lose her mind?
-Well, one thing is a game that I played, my Sirius Satellite radio and when it got dark, Audible (affiliate link).
+So, how does one adult drive that many with 2 kids and not lose her mind?
+Well, one thing that helped was a game that I played as well as my Sirius Satellite radio and when it got dark, Audible (affiliate link).

 Generally, during the day I was fine.
 I enjoyed watching for license plates and seeing the scenery change.
 I kept my DSLR(affiliate link) in the front seat with me and would snap some pics.
 The girls did a little school work during the day sometimes, so we would chat about that, I would listen to the movie they were watching, I would listen to music and we made plenty of stops.
 When it got dark, none of those strategies worked.